Terms of Reference and Guidelines

 Members may apply to the Chair for a Leave of Absence of up to three months from the Council.
 The Chair may grant any such application if it is permissible within the operational needs of the Council.

-Members may resign from the Council at any time provided they notify the Minister for Community Services in writing, stating their intention to resign from the Council, with a copy to the Chair, at least four weeks prior to the date of resignation.
-The appointment of replacement members is at the discretion of the Minister for Community Services.
+Members may resign from the Council at any time provided they notify the Chief Minister in writing, stating their intention to resign from the Council, with a copy to the Chair, at least four weeks prior to the date of resignation.
+The appointment of replacement members is at the discretion of the Chief Minister.

 The role of the Chair is to: